edwinjwood/edwinjwood.github.io/README.md

 ### Navigation
 - Use the top navigation menu to explore different sections
 - On mobile: Tap the hamburger menu for navigation options
-- Skills page: Click/tap LAYR letters or swipe left/right on mobile
+- Parallax scrolling effects on Home, Services, and About pages

 ### Customization
 1. **Content**: Update text content in HTML files
 2. **Styling**: Modify `index.css` for visual changes
 3. **Images**: Replace images in `assets/` folders
-4. **Data**: Update `data.json` for dynamic content
+4. **Parallax**: Adjust scroll effects in `parallax.js` or custom scripts

 ### Key Files to Customize
-- `index.html` - Landing page content
+- `index.html` - Landing page with animated title
-- `aboutme.html` - Personal information
+- `layr.html` - Services page content and pillars
-- `skills.html` - Professional skills and metrics
+- `about.html` - Company story and team information
 - `index.css` - All styling and animations
 - `assets/` - Images and media files